 These two technologies are not possible with a piston air compressor.
 VSD is especially helpful in reducing energy costs, as it allows the motor to change speed depending on air demand.

-As mentioned above, these machines require more upfront costs but generally minimise expenses in the long run.
+Additionally, rotary screw air compressors tend to run quieter than a piston compressor, making for a better work environment.
+As mentioned above, these machines require more upfront costs, but generally minimize expenses in the long run.
 These savings come from increased compressed air efficiency.

 If you're undecided on which air compressor is right for you, our team is here to help.
 We can walk you through the right size model, and type for your application.